pathakde/Pathak_2021/README.md

 # Quenching, Mergers and Age Profiles for z=2 Galaxies in IllustrisTNG

-In this repository, you can find resources to replicate the analysis of IllustrisTNG data presented in Pathak et al. (2021) [insert link].
+In this repository, you can find resources to replicate the analysis of IllustrisTNG data presented in Pathak et al. (2021) https://arxiv.org/abs/2105.02234.

 We also provide some resources for streamlining your analysis of relevant IllustrisTNG data with detailed instructions to download and process this data.